-Thursday: God designed us to live in community with one another, encouraging and spurring one another on in our spiritual walks.
-Pray today for those who God has placed around you in Christian community.
+THURSDAY: God designed us to experience community, encouraging and spurring one another on in our spiritual walks.
+Who are the other believers that speak into your life and help you grow?
+Spend time praying today for those who God has placed around you in Christian community.
+Reach out to them to express your gratitude.

 Parents: Guide your children to pray for their teachers and their children's ministry leaders.
+Write a card or send an email to say "thank you" for all that they do.